Ivonne Chacón

-Ivonne Chacón (born 12 October 1997) is a Colombian professional footballer who plays as a forward or midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL) and the Colombia national team.
+Ivonne Chacón (born 12 October 1997) is a Colombian professional footballer who plays as a forward for Serie A club Fiorentina and the Colombia national team.

 Club career

 Chacón began her senior career at Santa Fe in 2021.
 The following season, she signed with Millonarios.
 In the 2022–23 season, she signed for Liga F club Valencia.

 After two years in Valencia, Chacón joined Levante UD.

 On 28 August 2025, Chacón signed with American National Women's Soccer League club Chicago Stars FC through 2027.
 She made her NWSL debut one month later, coming on as a second-half substitute for Bea Franklin in a defeat to the Kansas City Current.
+Across one year at Chicago, she played primarily as a substitute, making 3 starts in her 18 appearances and scoring once.

+In August 2026, Chacón was transferred to Italian Serie A club Fiorentina.

 International career

 On 4 July 2023, Chacón was added to Colombia's 2023 FIFA Women's World Cup squad.